-I don’t give blind recommendations.
-I research, rigorously test, and carefully curate anything I endorse.
+I curate my recommendations carefully.
+I research and rigorously test all endorsements.
 I turn down everything I don’t completely stand by.

-Whether playing sports with friends, crushing a presentation, or surviving in an arctic tundra for days — I want to perform at my highest anytime, anywhere.
+Whether playing sports with friends, crushing a presentation, or thriving in an arctic tundra for days on end — I want to perform my best anytime, anywhere.

-I launched this site for you to shortcut 10,000-hour mastery.
+I launched this site for you to shortcut the tedious “10,000 iterations” mastery process.
 Learn from my trials, tribulations, and N=1 experiments.
 Track, hack, and self-optimize your way to superhuman performance.

 - Therapies & protocols